-Lytle, a Jackson, was the representative for Ohio's 1st congressional district from 1833 to 1835.
+Lytle was the representative for Ohio’s 1st congressional district and was a Jackson.
+He served from 1833 to 1835.

 From Dec 1833 to Mar 1835, Lytle missed 52 of 287 roll call votes, which is 18.1%.
 This is on par with the median of 18.2% among the lifetime records of representatives serving in Mar 1835.
 The chart below reports missed votes over time.